 Master of Science in Anesthesiology

 A 2-year master's degree program in anesthesiology teaches potential anesthesiologists how to administer a variety of anesthetics in surgical and non-surgical circumstances.
 Students study courses in physiology, pharmacology, pulmonary mechanics and electrocardiography.
 Clinical practicum units take place during the entire program, with many occurring at nearby hospitals and medical centers.
 Typical topics in the curriculum may include:

 Doctor of Medicine

-Students spend a majority of their first two years of medical school in laboratories and classrooms completing a multitude of science-based courses, including cell and tissue biology, gross anatomy, pharmacology and microbiology.
+Students spend a majority of their first two years of medical school in laboratories and classrooms completing a multitude of science-based courses.
 For the third and fourth years, students work at hospitals or clinics practicing patient care.
 Near the end of the fourth year, students interview for residency positions at hospitals, where they choose a field of specialty, such as anesthesiology.
 Coursework generally covered during the first half of the program include: